-Animate CC now has a native camera tool to help you tell a more engaging story by adding zoom, rotate, and panning motion.
+Animate now has a native camera tool to help you tell a more engaging story by adding zoom, rotate, and panning motion.
 This project is available for you to download and to follow along with.

 Let's scrub back to the very beginning of our project.
 We can see that we have a number of different layers and folders here.
 In our tools panel you'll find the new camera tool.

 You can see that we have a number of different Camera properties exposed.
 We have a Zoom, we have also have Rotation which lets us rotate the entire stage.
 Additionally, we have Tint and Color Effects.
 We're using an action script through document type for this project.
 Since that document type supports both Tint and color adjustments on the camera.
 Other document types have various support for these effects but they all support use of camera movement.

 Note that down in our timeline we now have a special camera layer and we also have this UI overlay for the camera, we're able to select zoom or rotation and then perform zooms and rotations with this slider.
 Additionally, we can pan by simply clicking and dragging.

 If we want we can toggle the camera on and off by using the camera button right here in the timeline and that resets everything to have no camera whatsoever.
 Let's turn that back on.
 You may also notice that content that extends past state on to the pace board is invisible.
 That's because of this little feature right here.
 I can clip the content outside the stage when this is enabled or disable it to see how the content lays across the pace board as well.
 Let's go ahead and undo these steps.

 Now let's use camera tool to enhance our story with camera motion.
 The first thing I'll do is to select the camera tool once again and on frame one, notice that there's a key frame on my camera layer.
 From here I'm able to do is Zoom, so I can use this scrubber right here or I can type in the exact zoom amount that I want and it's pretty significant.